 Island Park is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Island Park’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The education level of Island Park citizens is very high relative to the national average among all cities (21.84%): 35.67% of adults in Island Park have a bachelor's degree or even advanced degree.
+The citizens of Island Park are very well educated compared to the average community in the nation: 35.67% of adults in Island Park have a bachelor's degree or even advanced degree.

 The per capita income in Island Park in 2022 was $42,686, which is wealthy relative to Idaho, and upper middle income relative to the rest of the US.
 This equates to an annual income of $170,744 for a family of four.